Ab0raya/practical_shit/README.md

-# Flutter Multi-App Project , Pandas and ML models 🚀
+# Flutter , Pandas and ML models 🚀

 This repository contains **three Flutter applications** built with proper state management and design patterns.
 Each app is fully responsive and designed with a clear UI/UX approach.